AlgaEnergy and Laboratoire M2 Sign Global Strategic Partnership Agreements for Distribution and Product Development

-MADRID, Spain and SHERBROOKE, QC, Jan.
+MADRID and SHERBROOKE, Quebec, Jan.
 12, 2021 /PRNewswire/ -- AlgaEnergy N.A.
 Inc., the U.S. subsidiary of Spain-based AlgaEnergy S.A. and a global leader in microalgae biotechnology, has signed global product distribution and product development agreements with Laboratoire M2 Inc., a Quebec-based biotechnology company that develops natural and sustainable disinfectant products, including THYMOX CONTROL fungicide and bactericide.

 AlgaEnergy formulates and produces powerful, sustainable, microalgae-based crop inputs for the world's growers.
 Laboratoire M2's THYMOX products, derived from the antimicrobial power of thyme oil and other natural oils, are used in crop and indoor agriculture, as well as in turf and garden markets.